NikolausC/rpi-bookstack-docker/README.md

 ## How to use the Image

 ### Docker 1.9+
-1. Build the Docker image:
+1. (Optional) Build the Docker image:
    `docker build -t rpi-bookstack-docker .`

 2. Create a shared network: